thejackluo/jack/website/src/content/blogs/the-world-map-of-higher-ed.md

 ## Introduction

 Think of universities as sovereign states.
 They have constitutions and tax systems (admissions and tuition), distinct export economies (research, patents and startups), and myths they tell about why they matter.
-Once you see that, rankings look less like magic and more like a map you can use【750786703421728†L45-L59】.
+Once you see that, rankings look less like magic and more like a map you can use.
 I wrote this piece to help students and founders navigate that map without being blinded by prestige bubbles.

 ## The superpowers

-Some schools resemble great powers.  **Harvard** is like a continental empire: it has a vast tax base through its endowment and alumni network, embassies in every industry and the ability to set standards because everyone already lives inside its economic orbit【750786703421728†L51-L55】.  **Stanford** feels like a rising industrial power; it sits next to the world’s most productive tech cluster and measures success in companies and patents rather than Latin mottos【750786703421728†L54-L58】.  **MIT** is the high‑tech state—small in population but immense in capability because of national R&D; **Princeton** echoes Switzerland’s quiet concentration of capital and mathematical precision; **Caltech** is a compact city‑state built for pure science【750786703421728†L54-L60】.
+Some schools resemble great powers.  **Harvard** is like a continental empire: it has a vast tax base through its endowment and alumni network, embassies in every industry and the ability to set standards because everyone already lives inside its economic orbit.  **Stanford** feels like a rising industrial power; it sits next to the world's most productive tech cluster and measures success in companies and patents rather than Latin mottos.  **MIT** is the high‑tech state—small in population but immense in capability because of national R&D; **Princeton** echoes Switzerland's quiet concentration of capital and mathematical precision; **Caltech** is a compact city‑state built for pure science.

 ## Why small countries win